chris-townsend/project-one/README.md

 -   The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhoneX & Samsung Galaxy S21.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and family members were asked to review the site and point out any bugs or problems.

 ### Known Bugs
 #